acourreg/patternalarm/README.md

 ## 📚 Lessons Learned

+Building this project reinforced several principles in streaming and ML engineering:

-1. **Batch > Single requests** for Spark ML — fixed overhead dominates individual inference
+1. **Batch > Single requests** for Spark ML — fixed overhead dominates individual inference.
+This shift alone unlocked massive throughput gains.
-2. **Profile before scaling** — adding workers wouldn't have fixed the real bottleneck
+2. **Profile before scaling** — adding instances wouldn't have fixed the root bottleneck.
+The 79x improvement came from architectural change, not more resources.
-3. **MSK is expensive** — consider Redpanda or self-hosted Kafka for dev environments
+3. **MSK is expensive** — consider Redpanda or self-hosted Kafka for dev environments.
-4. **Auto-scale aggressively** — cloud costs compound faster than expected
+4. **Auto-scale aggressively** — cloud costs compound faster than expected.
-5. **EMR Serverless** — perfect for sporadic ML training (vs always-on EMR cluster)
+5. **EMR Serverless** — perfect for sporadic ML training vs always-on clusters.

 ---

 ## 🛠️ What's Inside

+At its core, the project integrates streaming, data, cloud, and MLOps tools — with batch optimization being the most challenging (and rewarding) aspect.

 | Area | What I Used | Notes |
 |------|-------------|-------|